 That’s because the salt on those pretzels, when all eaten at once like that, can cause some pretty nasty side effects.

 Those aren’t just limited to stomach aches or throwing up, either – your dog’s tongue could get swollen, he or she could feel endlessly thirsty, or there may even be signs of dizziness, disorientation, and nausea.

 Your vet will likely want to examine your dog if these symptoms persist too, and keep in mind it could take a few days for your dog to make a full recovery in these cases.

 However, it’s also likely that your dog could be fine and dandy – but don’t look to make your pet stealing pretzels into a habit either way.

 Pretzels as a general rule are neutral enough for dogs to eat – they don’t do your dog any harm by and large, if fed in small amounts, and they don’t add any nutrition to your pet’s meals either.

-Nevertheless, it’s the flavourings that pretzels of all shapes and sizes are never without that really have the greatest risk to your dog.
+Nevertheless, it’s the flavorings that pretzels of all shapes and sizes have that have the greatest risk to your dog.

-This is often the real culprit, and a surprisingly sneaky one at that, as the symptoms of thirst and general uneasiness it makes your dog feel are far less easy to notice unless you really know what to look for.
+This is often the real culprit, and a surprisingly sneaky one at that, as the symptoms of thirst and general uneasiness, are far less easy to notice unless you know what to look for.

 It’s this reason that vets and experts recommend other treats for dogs instead of pretzels – although if your dog happens to swipe one out of nowhere, it’s not going to be a big deal.